HITECHCRIME/HC_SG71_Commspot_Traitor/README.md

 ## Lyrics

 ```
 ey (ya)

+hallowed duty pings
-hallowed duty for you, right outplay me
+right to outplay me
-what to flow in the throw in a flow dreaded
+what to flow stuck in
+dreaded flow
 born and raised

-(I was gonna say)
+I was gonna say - away
- (away)
-treat to reflect
-into rage
+treat to reflect, into rage
+give respect instead of fakes

 x
 x